netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Paths Having Different PMTU Sizes

 {{Section 5.8 of QUIC-MP}} suggests determining a single MTU size in order to simplify retransmission.

+### Key Implications

+{{Section 5.8 of QUIC-MP}} explains that benefit of using a single MTU size is to simplify retransmission processing as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.

+### Recommendations

-At least on the client, this can be facilitated by computing a viable minimum MTU size from all available network paths.
+- On the client, this can be facilitated by computing a viable minimum MTU size from all available network paths.
+However, it must be considered that these values are not verified.
-However, these MTU values are not available on the server, and it may be incorrect, see {{mtu}} and {{mtu-con}}.
+- On the server, MTU values from path metadata are not available.
+  It is possible to request these from a local control server, but the exact path may not be available.
+  Also, new paths should usually be opened by the client, not the server, see

 ## Path Selection {#patsel}